iechor/docs/content/network/network-tutorial-standalone.md

 ## Use the default bridge network

-In this example, you start two different `alpine` containers on the same Docker host and do some tests to understand how they communicate with each other.
-You need to have Docker installed and running.
+In this example, you start two different `alpine` containers on the same iEchor host and do some tests to understand how they communicate with each other.
+You need to have iEchor installed and running.

 1. Open a terminal window.
 List current networks before you do anything else.
-    Here's what you should see if you've never added a network or initialized a swarm on this Docker daemon.
+    Here's what you should see if you've never added a network or initialized a swarm on this iEchor daemon.
 You may see different networks, but you should at least see these (the network IDs will be different):

     ```console
-    $ docker network ls
+    $ iechor network ls

     NETWORK ID          NAME                DRIVER              SCOPE
     17e324f45964        bridge              bridge              local